-At your request, we have prepared this letter to summarize actual revenue for the first six months of FY 2013 including the impacts from the toll rate increase on June 24, 2012, and to assess whether any forecast changes are needed.
-A copy of the Turnpike's Traffic and Earnings (T&E) Report, dated October 30, 2012, contained in the Series 2012A Official Statement is included herein.
-While the traffic and revenue forecasts in the previously issued T&E Report were based on FY 2012 actual revenue, this letter incorporates more up-to-date information since the completion of the report.
+At your request, we have prepared this letter to summarize actual revenue for the first eleven months of FY 2015, and to assess whether any forecast changes are needed.
+(Audited twelve months of traffic and revenue numbers for FY 2015 are not yet available).
+While the traffic and revenue forecasts in the previously issued Traffic and Earnings (T&E) Report, dated March 6, 2015, contained in the Series 2015A Official Statement were based on FY 2014 actual revenue with a 6-month update through December 31, 2014, this letter incorporates more up-to-date information since the completion of the report.